Aracki/gotube/README.md

 Document which explains how does OAuth 2.0 works for Mobile & Desktop Apps to access Google APIs: https://developers.google.com/youtube/v3/guides/auth/installed-apps

+Steps for enabling Youtube API service:

 1. You need a Google Account to access the Google Developers Console, request an API key, and register your application.
 2. Create new project on https://console.developers.google.com
-3. Go to Credentials/Create credentials/OAuth client ID.
+3. Go to _Credentials_ -> _Create credentials_ -> _OAuth client ID_
+    - Select Web Application
-- Authorized redirect URIs are the endpoints to which the OAuth 2.0 server can send responses. (you can put ***http://localhost***)
+    - Authorized redirect URIs: _http://localhost_. (it is the endpoint to which the OAuth 2.0 server can send responses)
-4. Download secret.json file and save it to /etc/youtube/client_secret.json
+4. Download `secret.json` file and save it to `/etc/youtube/client_secret.json`.
-5. Enable YouTube Data API v3
+5. Make sure YouTube Data API v3 is enabled.
-6. Start golang app
+6. Start Go app.
-7. Go to the following link in your browser then type the authorization code
+7. Stdout will print link.
+Open it up in your browser and select proper Youtube account
-8. It redirects you to the http://localhost/?state=state-token&code=[code]
+8. It redirects you to the http://localhost/?state=state-token&code=_[code]_
-9. Paste that *code* from URL into the terminal
+9. Paste the *code* from the URL to the shell.
-10. Saving credential file to: `~/.credentials/youtube-go-quickstart.json`.
-Gotube initialized!
+10. It will save credential file to: `~/.credentials/youtube-go-quickstart.json`.
+11. Gotube initialized!